-The District experienced a 7.6% increase in call volume in 2015, while the Incident Type trends within the dataset remained largely consistent.
-The District continues to experience low numbers of working structure fires, while the majority of the call volume centers on emergency medical services (EMS) and general service calls.
+The District experienced a 11.9% increase in call volume in 2016 (which includes incidents since July 1, 2016 for District 2 and Newberg), while the Incident Type trends within the dataset remained largely consistent.
+The District continues to experience low numbers of working fires, while the majority of the call volume centers on emergency medical services (EMS), fire, explosion and general service calls.
 Focused code enforcement, prevention efforts, and educational campaigns continue to influence call volume, while the District also recognizes the impacts of modern fire-protection systems and building technologies that are present in a large portion of the District's building inventory.